rust-lang/rust-project-goals/src/2024h2/sandboxed-build-script.md

 In order of importance, a sandboxed build script feature should provide the following properties:

 * **Restrict runtime file system and network access**, unless allowed explicitly.
+* **Cross-platform supports.**
+  Cargo is guaranteed to work on [tier 1] platforms.
+  This is not a must have for experiments, but is a requirement for stabilization.
 * **Easy to configure for using system (C) libraries.**
   Probing and building from system libraries is the major use case of build scripts.
   We should support it as a first-class citizen.